flashbots/rbuilder/README.md

 - Benchmarks are located in [`crates/rbuilder/benches`](./crates/rbuilder/benches/).
 We'd love to add more meaningful benchmarks there!
 - Let us know about further improvement ideas and additional relevant benchmarks.

+### Testing on real orderflow

+For testing full live builders using real orderflow without submitting blocks, we provide the `test-relay` tool.
+This standalone binary implements the MEV-Boost relay API required for builder to function.
+The test-relay only performs block validation and compares profits between builders who submit blocks to it, without actually sending blocks to the network.

 ### End-to-end local testing

 You can use [builder-playground](https://github.com/flashbots/builder-playground) to deploy a fully functional local setup for the builder ([Lighthouse](https://github.com/sigp/lighthouse) consensus client (proposer + validator) + [Reth](https://github.com/paradigmxyz/reth/) execution client + [MEV-Boost-Relay](https://github.com/flashbots/mev-boost-relay))) to test rbuilder.